Naym0/PCS-Project/README.md

 1. **cardiovascular data.csv** <br> The raw dataset.
 2. **clean_cardiodata.csv** <br> The cleaned data set with new features from the data preprocessing steps. <br>
 3. **relevant_cardiodata.csv** <br> Dataset of the relevant data after feature selection <br>

+## To run locally
+1. Download the zipped repository.
+2. Unzip the downloaded folder.
+3. Having already installed Jupyter notebooks on your machine, open the command line (cmd) and type “Jupyter notebooks” to start the kernel.
+4. Once the kernel is running and opens in the browser, navigate via the interface to where the repository is stored locally and open the .ipynb file.
+5. Run the first cell to install all necessary libraries then run all the other cells.

+In the event you do not want to run the notebook locally, please use the .html document in the repository.
+It contains the Jupyter notebook with all the cells run with the output visible.